Tutti Frutti (song): Later recordings

 Little Richard re-recorded the song in 1964 for Vee Jay Records' Little Richard's Greatest Hits and again in 1976 for a K-tel compilation titled Little Richard Live.
 Queen played the song live in their Magic Tour in 1986, and it appears on their live recordings Live at Wembley '86 and Hungarian Rhapsody.

 The song made its way into the 1987 animated movie The Brave Little Toaster in a scene where the main characters clean the cottage while Radio (Jon Lovitz) plays the song.
+The song is featured in the 1984 action comedy film Top Secret!, starring Val Kilmer, who also did the vocals.